midlantica/LovelyBunchOfCoconuts/content/quotes/government-is-the-great-fiction.md

 ---
-title: "Government is the great fiction"
+title: 'Government is the great fiction'
 ---

 ## "Government is the great fiction through which everybody endeavors to live at the expense of everybody else."